tmlsr/reMarkable/README.md

 ```

 ### datalake
-Used as storage solution to store the data as in different zones.
+Used as storage solution to store the data in different zones and for partitioning.

 landing_zone:
 - RAW data
-- Partitioned
-- load_date added

 curated_zone:
 - ML prepared data
-- Partitioned

 ### data_exploration
-Jupyter notebook is used to do first and simple data exploration tasks.
+The Jupyter notebook is used for initial and simple data exploration tasks.